google/skywater-pdk-libs-sky130_bag3_pr/README.md

 ## What is BAG?

-[BAG AMS Generator (BAG)](https://github.com/ucb-art/bag) is the 3rd generation of the Berkeley Analog Generator framework (see also [BAG v2 framework](https://github.com/ucb-art/bag)).
+[BAG AMS Generator (BAG)](https://bag3-readthedocs.readthedocs.io/en/latest/index.html) is the 3rd generation of the Berkeley Analog Generator framework (see also [BAG v2 framework](https://github.com/ucb-art/bag)).

 These primitives are updated for V2.0.0 of the PDK.
 It currently support layout generation and LVS using Virtuoso pcells, which was previously not supported.
 Simulations using BAG is also supported.
+To use the full workspace associated with these primitives, please use the [BAG3 Skywater 130nm workspace](https://github.com/ucb-art/bag3_skywater130_workspace).

 This workspace and tech plugin are primarily maintained by Ayan Biswas, Felicia Guo, Sean Huang, and Bob Zhou.